sunshowers-code/rust-cli-recommendations/src/ch02-00-picking.md

 ## Automatically deriving fields

-Projects MAY turn on the `derive` feature in clap and use a declarative model to define command-line arguments.
+Projects *may* turn on the `derive` feature in clap and use a declarative model to define command-line arguments.
 (The `derive` feature is new to v3---users of clap v2 can use [structopt](https://crates.io/crates/structopt), which `clap_derive` is based on.)

 For example: